Taste

-With AI becoming better at creating, the advantage one human has in crafting a specific output deminishes.
-While today, one designer might have an advantage over another by being better at turning an idea into reality, that advantage will get smaller and smaller as better AI is developed and more people get access to it.
+As tools aiding the creative process become better, the advantage one human has in crafting a specific output deminishes.
+While today, one designer might have an advantage over another by being better at turning an idea into reality, that advantage will get smaller and smaller as better tools are developed and more people get access to it.

 So in the future, one person will probably produce better artwork, text or iconography, solely by having better taste than another.

 What better taste then means is another question.
 Maybe having a better feel for what current trends are.
 Maybe having a taste that's more aligned with what everybody else likes.
-Or maybe just randomly having a taste that comes into fashion.
+Or maybe just having a taste that comes into fashion out of luck.

 What's left to pursue then is the skill of learning to brainstorm new ideas and getting deep into a topic, so you can start developing what's called a taste.